xXAI-botXx/Generative-Deep-Learning/README.md

 \frac{ | D(x_1) - D(x_2) | }{| x_1 - x_2 |}
 $$

 This is where the Gradient Penalty Loss come into the scene.
 The gradient penalty is the squared difference between the norm/length of the gradient of the predictions with respect to the input images and 1 (which are implemented as the interpolation of fake and real image).
-So the gradients tend towards a length/norm to 1, else the big number space $(-\inf, \inf)$ could lead to exploding gradients and to vanishing gradients.
+So the gradients tend towards a length/norm to 1, else the big number space $(-\infty, \infty)$ could lead to exploding gradients and to vanishing gradients.

 **CGAN**<br>
 Conditional GANs are another type of GANs which have the motivation to influence/control the output with an additional input.
 For example we could decide via another input if we want the output is a smiling face or a not smiling/sad face.
 To achieve that the generator gets an one-hot encoded latent space representation of our label (smile or not smile) and the discriminator/critic gets also an additional input, the label one-hot encoded (for example in this binary example: 1,0 ; 0,1).
 The discriminator/critic learns now to give a score if the image is real and is the labeling with the image right.
 Both give one score.
 In that way the generator learns that if the additional random latent space label vector is for example (0,1) the loss from the critic wants a smiling face.
 The opposite applies for the opposite.
 To simply adding these inputs, the label embedding gets added to the latent space vector and the critic just adds the label as another image channel, by reapeting the one-hot encoded label until it fits to the image shape.<br>